Sameera Fazili: Career

 Fazili started as a clinical lecturer at Yale Law School's community and economic development unit.
 She expanded the clinic's work to international microfinance and helped start a community development financial institution (CDFI) bank.
 She also worked at a CDFI bank called ShoreBank, said to be the first such bank in the US.

-Later Fazili worked in the US Treasury Department on issues related to CDFIs, housing finance and small business finance.
-She was also a senior adviser and chief of staff to Treasury's Under Secretary for International Affairs.
+Later Fazili worked as an advisor in the US Treasury Department on issues related to CDFIs, housing finance and small business finance, and was also a senior adviser and chief of staff to Treasury's Under Secretary for International Affairs.

 National Economic Council

 Fazili served in the Obama administration as a senior policy adviser in the National Economic Council, where she covered retirement, consumer finance and community and economic development issues.
 Afterwards, she worked for the Federal Reserve Bank of Atlanta as the Director of Engagement in its community and economic development department.

 As a deputy director of the National Economic Council in the Biden administration, Fazili focused on manufacturing, innovation and domestic competition.
 In this capacity, she was tasked with advising the White House on global supply chain issues.
 Fazili left her position at the NEC in December 2022.